≡ Menu

 That still leaves many key assets liable for UK capital gains tax:

-You might also be able to postpone paying your CGT bill by claiming deferral relief on certain special government-sanctioned investment schemes (EIS and SEIS).
+You might also be able to postpone paying your CGT bill by claiming deferral relief on certain government-sanctioned investment schemes (EIS and SEIS).
 However these investments can be very risky.

 When to report capital gains tax

-• If your sales of taxable assets are in excess of £50,000.
+• Your sales of taxable assets are in excess of £50,000 and you’re registered for self-assessment.

-Under the current regime, if you sold £20,000 worth of shares in the year for a total gain of £5,000, there’s no need to report any of it. £5,000 in gains is below the 2023-2024 annual allowance.
+Under the current regime, if you sold £20,000 worth of shares in the year for a total gain of £2,000, there’s no need to report any of it.
+Your £2,000 in gains is below the annual CGT allowance.
 And your total sales were less than £50,000.3

 Capital gains are pooled together